A prime lens is a lens with a fixed-focal-length, unlike the zoom lenses that have variable focal lengths.

-A prime lens typically has a maximum aperture of f/4 or larger.
+A prime lens typically has a larger aperture.
 Historically, they are called so because they yield sharper images and are of superior quality due to their simpler construction.

 Prime lenses exist in all lens categories like ultra wide-angle or wide angle, normal, telephoto and super telephoto lenses.
 Some categories tend to be only prime lenses, like the following:

 - Tilt shift lenses are generally prime lenses.
-Example: Nikkor 24mm f/3.5D PC-E ED
+Example: Nikon 24mm f/3.5D PC-E ED

 - Ultra telephoto lenses.
 Example: Nikon 600mm f/4